 6) Queries: All queries should be addressed to the Auction Secretary.
 If using the post a stamped, addressed envelope for reply would be appreciated.

-7) Viewing: Viewing in the hall on the night of the Auction.
-Earlier viewing of any lot can be arranged.
-Scans of individual items can be sent by email.
-Please contact the Auction Secretary by phone or mail or Email to: firstname.lastname@example.org.
-Sorry, but time and cost considerations prevent postal viewing.
+7) Viewing: Viewing in the hall on the night of the Auction. further details on lots can be obtained from the Auction Secretary by phone or e mail as details below.